Sleepdealr/RP2040-designguide/README.md

   - <https://github.com/TeXitoi/keyberon>

 To flash, hold the USB-BOOT button down as you plug in the keyboard (like Bootmagic reset)

-I haven't tried flashing on Windows yet, but on Linux it works fine through picotool.

 ## Flashing QMK on Linux from CLI

 You will need to install picotool with your distro's package manager of choice, or [build it manually](https://github.com/raspberrypi/picotool#building).

 In order to be able to flash properly, you will need to configure a custom udev rule.

 Open a terminal and execute this script.

 ```bash